 Have you ever camped in a hammock?
 Some people find it even more exhilarating than camping in a tent.
 A camping hammock isn’t like the hammocks many people have hanging in their backyards.
 Typically made of a solid nylon material rather than rope, camping hammocks are lightweight and highly portable.
 So if you’re hiking to your campsite, you’ll have an easy time transporting your sleeping quarters for the night.

 What’s more, many camping hammocks don’t have spreader bars like traditional hammocks do.
 As such, they’re less prone to flipping over … and easier to tuck into your backpack or sack.
 There are many hammock options, and it is important to consider several factors before you suspend use of your tent in favor of a hammock.
-At BestReviews, we scrutinized the camping hammocks on today’s market in order to identify the very best.
-Our objective research helps us take a closer look at different features in the top models on the market.

 If you’re ready to buy a camping hammock, check out our top recommendations in the matrix above.
 For general tips on shopping for a camping hammock, keep reading this shopping guide.